Photoemission from the gas phase using soft x-ray fs pulses: An investigation of the space-charge effects: Simulations

 where $\sigma_{\mbox{ F2s}}$=0.60~Mb and $\sigma_{\mbox{ I4d}}$=9.1~Mb are the tabulated absorption cross sections for the two core levels at $h\nu$=95~eV \cite{Yeh_85}.
 The proportionality coefficient $\rho\left( \sigma_M+3\sigma_{\mbox{ F2s}}+\sigma_{\mbox{ I4d}} \right)$ corresponds to a production of 913 photoelectrons per $\mu$m of beam path and per billion photons.
 The number of photoelectrons taken into account in the simulation is then given by $N_e=n_e l$, where $l$ is the length of the cylinder assumed as source of the charged particles.
-The contribution of the positive ions is then represented by a static positive charge $+N_e e$ (where $e$ is the absolute electron charge) uniformly distributed in the volume of the cylinder.
+The contribution of the positive ions is represented by a static random distribution of $N_e$ particles with positive charge $+e$ confined in the volume of the cylinder.